1. Select a discrete app icon.

 In many [healthy] couples, both people work hard but neither person exploits the other.
-That is, both works to make ends meet or to achieve mutually agreed-upon goals.
+That is, both work to make ends meet or to achieve mutually agreed-upon goals.
 Perhaps each plays a different role—for instance, one might work for a wage while the other works at home.
 Both members feel appreciated for their contribution and while both may feel tired, neither one is abusing the other.

 However, some relationships involve domination, where one person takes unfair advantage of the other’s hard work.
 This can be a tactic of domestic abuse.

 Do any of these situations apply to you?

 - You work hard outside the home but do not have access to, or control over, your own earnings.